-

 Educational Requirements for PAs

-To become a PA, candidates must complete a master's degree from an accredited program, which includes coursework and clinical rotations.
-Prospective students typically need a strong academic background in sciences and healthcare, along with direct patient care experience.
+To become a PA, candidates must complete a master's degree from an accredited program, which includes didactic coursework and clinical rotations.
+Prospective students typically need a strong academic background in the science, along with direct patient care experience.

 View Tufts PA Prerequisite Requirements